 Tomás holds a Master of Composition from the Royal College of Music in London, where he studied under the mentorship of Kenneth Hesketh, and with the generous support of an RCM Scholar, the Big Give, and the Ibáñez Atkinson Foundation Scholarship.
 He has also participated in masterclasses with composers such as Mark-Anthony Turnage, Colin Matthews, and Marco Stroppa.

-Besides his work as a composer, Tomás is a bell ringer and participates in Campaneros de Santiago and Hackney Bell Ringers, with whom he has ringed bells around Chile, Spain, Italy, and the UK.
+Besides his work as a composer, Tomás is a bell ringer and participates in Campaneros de Santiago and Hackney Bell Ringers, with whom he has rung bells around Chile, Spain, Italy, and the UK.